cepthomas/NDraw/README.md

 # The File Format
-- NDraw files consist of single lines describing elements to be drawn.
+- NDraw files consist of text lines describing elements to be drawn.
 The parameters are a comma separated list of `name=value`.
 - Lines are parsed once from top to bottom.
 - `//` is used for comments.
-- Refer to `test1.nd` in the Test directory for an example.
+- Refer to `Test\test1.nd` as an example.

 ## Types
 These types are supported in the shape definitions.